npruehs/ue4-rts/README.md

 ### Add HUD

-#### Showing Construction Progress Bars

-1. In your RTSHUD, set AlwaysShowConstructionProgressBars, ShowHoverConstructionProgressBars, ShowSelectionConstructionProgressBars and ShowHotkeyConstructionProgressBars as desired.
-1. If you checked ShowHotkeyConstructionProgressBars, bind the action ShowConstructionProgressBars (e.g. to the LeftAlt key).
-1. In your RTSHUD, implement the DrawConstructionProgressBar event as desired.

 #### Showing Production Progress Bars

 1. In your RTSHUD, set AlwaysShowProductionProgressBars, ShowHoverProductionProgressBars, ShowSelectionProductionProgressBars and ShowHotkeyProductionProgressBars as desired.